-Each mother-baby unit is unique, and some may simply have lower levels than what is considered average.
+Each mother-baby unit is unique, and some might simply have lower levels than those considered to be average.

-Maternal hydration levels appear to have an impact as well, so a scan may show lower than usual levels one day, but be normal a few days later, depending on how much fluid the mother has taken.
+Maternal hydration levels appear to have an impact as well; a scan might show lower than usual levels one day, but be normal a few days later, depending on how much fluid the mother has taken.

-If the amniotic sac has ruptured and developed a slow leak, this may also contribute to lower levels of fluid.
+If the amniotic sac has ruptured and developed a slow leak, this can also contribute to lower levels of fluid.

-A review of research literature shows that in a health full term pregnancy, oligohydramnios isn’t linked to complications but does increase the risk of interventions.
+A review of research literature shows, in a healthy full-term pregnancy, oligohydramnios isn’t linked to complications but does increase the risk of interventions.

 In certain situations, there are problems with the baby’s kidneys or placental function.